Fostering the Success of Locum Tenens Providers: A Guide for Medical Facilities

 Pre-plan return visits

 If you enjoyed working with your locum tenens, you could hire them back on for a future visit.
 However, locum tenens schedules do fill quite fast, especially if they are popular and have loads of experience.
-After the temporary doctor finishes their work stay, go ahead and schedule their return visit.
+After the temporary doctor finishes their work stay, go ahead and schedule their return visit through your locum tenens staffing company.
 It will take months before they return in many cases, but at least you have them already scheduled.

 Find successful locum tenens providers

 Due to COVID-19, many more hospitals and offices hire these temporary staff members to help keep up with the influx of patients.
 Your practice can benefit from working with one of these doctors.
-By following these tips above, every single locum tenens you hire will be successful and work well in your hospital or office.
+By following these tips above, each locum tenens you hire will be set up for success while working at your hospital or office.
 If you’re hoping to find the right locum tenens provider for your facility, please contact a TinkBird Healthcare Staffing representative today.